IMF says euro needs master plan, not deadline

 "The master plan that everybody signs up to will be important because it will set a vision, it will set a collective determination.
 And that is lacking at the moment," she said.

-With Greece, Ireland and Portugal all under international bailout programmes, financial markets have grown increasingly anxious about the risk that Spain, mired in a deepening banking crisis, could be forced to do likewise.
+With Greece, Ireland and Portugal all under international bailout programs, financial markets have grown increasingly anxious about the risk that Spain, mired in a deepening banking crisis, could be forced to do likewise.

 Sources say Spain's Prime Minister Mariano Rajoy is pressing for a direct European rescue for the lenders with moral support from the European Commission, but Germany is reluctant.
 Media reports say Berlin is instead pressing Madrid to request a full bailout.